Vought O2U Corsair

 An O2U floatplane flies over the Cavite Navy Yard, circa 1930.
 The seaplane tender is docked at the yard, directly below the plane.
 Sangley Point is in the background.

 The Vought O2U Corsair is a 1920s biplane scout and observation aircraft.
 Developed by Vought Corporation, the O2U was ordered by the United States Navy (USN) in 1927.
-Powered by a 400 hp (298 kW) Pratt & Whitney R-1340 engine, it incorporated a steel-tube fuselage structure and a wood wing structure with fabric covering.
+Powered by a 400 hp Pratt & Whitney R-1340 engine, it incorporated a steel-tube fuselage structure and a wood wing structure with fabric covering.
 Many were seaplanes or amphibians.

-The O2U was the first of several Vought planes to bear the name Corsair.
+The O2U was the first of several Vought aircraft to bear the name Corsair.
 The Vought SBU Corsair of 1933, Vought F4U Corsair of 1938, and A-7 Corsair II of 1963 all also bore the name.

 Design and development

 Two prototypes were ordered in 1926 and tested by the Navy Trial Board before the first production batches were ordered.
 In 1927, a total of 291 O2Us were produced.
 The O2U-2, -3 and -4 were ordered in 1928 with minor changes.
 By 1930 they were being superseded by the O3U which was basically similar to the O2U-4, one variant of which was fitted with the Grumman float, and were manufactured until 1936.
 A total of 289 were built.
 Many of them had cowled engines and some had enclosed cockpits.